omofoxx/omofoxx/README.md

 Pt addict!
 Usually online, more afk than not.
 Sorry if I don't respond to a whisper, I'm often busy irl.
 Please be patient if my responses are slow, I get nervous easily. ^^'

-FNF, Omori, ACNH, StH, and Pkmn enjoyer!!
+FNF, Omori, ACNH, StH, Eb, Bluey, SU and Pkmn enjoyer!!

 Gen 5 enthusiast (Oshawott my beloved <3)

 C+H, W2i.
 (May not respond if I'm not around at the time.)

-Updating this later.
+Updating this later when I have the time!

-Thank you for reading! :3
+Thank you for reading!! :3